Missed Call Text Back vs. Voicemail: Which Wins Leads 2026?

 Let's look at the facts from recent industry reports:

 • 62% Immediately Contact a Competitor: Where do they go?
-Straight to the next name on the Google search results.
+Straight to the next name in the Google search results.
 Data from Dialzara confirms that most of your missed opportunities are immediately calling your competition.
 [3]

 So What Should You Do?